George Morrison (1919–2000)

 1934

-George Morrison attends Grand Marais High School; he is taught about the industrial arts.
-Morrison learns how to play music, woodworking and illustrations like technical drawing.
-He excelled in carpentry and his craftmanship became known within the town, often being called to design posters for events and functions.
+George Morrison attends Grand Marais High School where he learns about the industrial arts.
+Morrison also learns how to use various work tools and play music.
+He excels in carpentry and he receives growing recognition in his home town for his craftsmanship, and he is regularly called upon to design posters for events and functions.4

 1938

-George Morrison graduates from Grand Marais High School and then goes on to study at Minneapolis School of Art (now the Minneapolis College of Art and Design), he receives encouragement and financial support with some loans from the Consolidated Chippewa Indian Agency and scholarships.
+George Morrison graduates from Grand Marais High School, he enrolls at Minneapolis School of Art (now the Minneapolis College of Art and Design), and receives encouragement and financial support from the Consolidated Chippewa Indian Agency.

 “I considered enrolling in commercial art as a means of making a living.
 I had a certain talents in art, using my hands.
 Art school would fit what I wanted to do.”